vmware-tanzu/secrets-manager/docs/_pages/0220-init-container.md

 In certain situations you might not have full control over the source code of your workloads.
-For example, your workload can be a containerized third party binary executable that you don’t have the source code of.
+For example, your workload can be a containerized third party binary executable that you don't have the source code of.
 It might be consuming Kubernetes `Secret`s through injected environment variables, and the like.